tonkitcstu/node-mysql-workshop/README.md

 I'm not going to show them here since it a pretty hard and cumbersome stuffs.
 Let's pretend I have finished the installation and got MySQL and Node.js on my container.

-Docker provides a special feature where you can save the container to a new image.
+**Finally**, Docker provides a special feature where you can save the container to a new image.
 So I went save the container by this command:

 ```bash